 The Guggenheim – The Solomon R. Guggenheim Museum celebrates 60 years as an architectural icon in 2020.
 Visit Frank Lloyd Wright’s “temple of spirit,” where radical art and architecture meet.
 Daily tours included with admission.
 Open seven days a week.

-Rockefeller Center – John D Rockefeller was once the richest man in the world, and he built his complex in midtown Manhattan as an ode to his success.
-The headquarters for entertainment giant NBC and many other corporations, the Rock is home to the famous Christmas tree and skating rink in winter.
+Rockefeller Center.
+John D Rockefeller was once the richest man in the world, and he built his complex in midtown Manhattan as an ode to his success.
+It’s the headquarters for entertainment giant NBC and many other corporations.

 Entrance to Rockefeller Center’s Top of the Rock is included with a CityPASS.
-Here you can experience breathtaking 360-degree panoramic views of New York City and beyond from interior and exterior decks on the top three floors of the legendary art deco skyscraper.
+Here you can experience breathtaking 360-degree panoramic views of New York City and beyond.

-Statue of Liberty and Ellis Island – Get up close and personal with the beauty and history of the Statue of Liberty National Monument and the Ellis Island Immigration Museum, located in New York Harbor.
+Statue of Liberty and Ellis Island.
+Get up close and personal with the beauty and history of the Statue of Liberty National Monument and the Ellis Island Immigration Museum.
+Both are located in New York Harbor and accessible via ferry.

 You can ride the Staten Island ferry to get a view of the iconic Statue.
 Or book a ride with Statue or Circle Line Cruises.
 Explore the grounds of Liberty and Ellis Islands, stand in the shadow of the Statue of Liberty, and learn about the rich history of immigration at what once was the nation’s busiest immigrant inspection station.
 Note: If you get off the boat to explore both the Statue of Liberty and Ellis Island, it will take up most of one day.